janreidev-web/radtech/DOCUMENTATION.md

 ### 1.2 Proposed Solution

-RadTech3D provides an immersive, risk-free virtual environment where students can:
+RadTech3D provides an immersive, risk-free virtual environment where Radiologic Technologist can:

 - Interact with a photorealistic 3D human body model.
 - Practice both the **Twinning Method** (standing/upright) and **Pawlow Method** (recumbent/lying down).